OrchardCMS/OrchardDoc/docs/Documentation/Builtin-Features.markdown

 - Orchard.Redis.MessageBus : A message bus implementation using Redis pub/sub.
 - Orchard.Redis.OutputCache : An output cache storage provider using Redis.
 - Orchard.Redis.Caching : Business data cache using Redis.

+## Orchard.Resources

+Provides a variety of third-party client-side libraries (stylesheets and scripts) used by other modules.

+Added in Orchard v1.10, replaces the deprecated Orchard.jQuery module.

 ## Orchard.Roles